Solomon Northup: Kidnapped and sold into slavery

 Northup persuaded John Manning, an English sailor, to send to Henry B. Northup, upon reaching New Orleans, a letter that told of his kidnapping and illegal enslavement.
 Henry was a lawyer, a relative of Henry Northrop who had held and freed Solomon's father, and a childhood friend of Solomon's.
 The letter was delivered to Governor Seward by Henry, but it was not actionable because Northup's location was unknown.

-The New York State Legislature had passed a law in 1840 that made it illegal to entice or kidnap an African-American out of New York and sell them into slavery.
-It provided legal and financial assistance to aid the recovery of any who were kidnapped and taken out of state and illegally enslaved.
+The New York State Legislature had passed a law in 1840 that made it illegal to entice or kidnap an African-American out of North and sell them into slavery.
+It provided legal and financial assistance to aid the recovery of any who were kidnapped, taken out of state, and illegally enslaved.

-At the New Orleans slave market, Birch's partner Theophilus Freeman sold Northup (who had been renamed Platt) along with Harry and Eliza (renamed Dradey) to William Prince Ford, a preacher who engaged in small farming on Bayou Boeuf of the Red River in northern Louisiana.
+At the New Orleans slave market, Birch's partner Theophilus Freeman sold Northup (who had been renamed Platt) along with two other individuals, Harry and Eliza (renamed Dradey) to William Prince Ford, a preacher who engaged in small farming on Bayou Boeuf of the Red River in northern Louisiana.
 Ford was then a Baptist preacher.
-(In 1843, he led his congregation in converting to the closely related Churches of Christ, after they were influenced by the writings of Alexander Campbell.)
-In his memoir, Northup characterized Ford as a good man, considerate of his slaves.
-In spite of his situation, Northup wrote:
+(In 1843, he led his congregation in converting to the closely related Churches of Christ after they were influenced by the writings of Alexander Campbell.)
+In his memoir, Northup characterized Ford as a good man who was considerate of the people he enslaved.
+Despite his situation, Northup wrote:

 At Ford's place in Pine Woods, Northup assessed the problem of getting timber off Ford's farm to market.
 He proposed and then made a log raft to move lumber down the narrow Indian Creek, in order to transport the logs more easily.
-Northup built weaving looms, so that fabric could be woven for clothing.
+Northup built weaving looms so that fabric could be woven for clothing.

-Ford came into financial difficulties and had to sell 18 slaves to settle his debts.
+Ford came into financial difficulties and had to sell 18 enslaved people to settle his debts.
 In the winter of 1842, Ford sold Northup to John M. Tibaut, a carpenter who had been working for Ford on the mills.
-He also had helped construct a weaving house and corn mill on Ford's Bayou Boeuf plantation.
+Tibaut also had helped construct a weaving house and corn mill on Ford's Bayou Boeuf plantation.
 Ford owed Tibaut money for the work.
-Since the amount Ford owed Tibaut was less than the purchase price agreed upon for Northup, Ford held a chattel mortgage on Northup for $400, the difference between the two amounts.
+Since Ford owed Tibaut less than the purchase price agreed upon for Northup, Ford held a chattel mortgage on Northup for $400, the difference between the two amounts.